wp-plugins/child-theme-configurator/readme.txt

 The Query/Selector tab lets you find specific CSS selectors and edit them.
 First, find the query that contains the CSS selector you wish to edit by typing in the Query autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.
 CSS selectors are in the base query by default.
 Next, find the CSS selector by typing in the "Selector" autoselect box.
 Select by clicking with the mouse or by pressing the "Enter" or "Tab" keys.

-This will load all of the CSS rules for that CSS selector with the Parent values on the left and the Child values inputs on the right.
+This will load all of the rules for that CSS selector with the Parent values on the left and the Child values inputs on the right.
 Any existing child values will be automatically populated.
 There is also a Sample preview that displays the combination of Parent and Child overrides.
 Note that the border and background-image get special treatment.

 The "Order" field contains the original sequence of the CSS selector in the parent theme stylesheet.
 You can change the CSS selector order sequence by entering a lower or higher number in the "Order" field.
 You can also force style overrides (so called "!important" flag) by checking the "!" box next to each input.
 Please use judiciously.